 Energy Star manufacturers list:

-If interested in ceramic tiles, consider products that meet the Energy Star program standards.
+If you are interested in ceramic tiles, consider products that meet the Energy Star program standards.
 They are more energy-efficient and will last longer.